In Home Aged Care for Sydney LGBTI Community

 Don’t Straighten Up for Us

-Some LGBTI Elders feel they have to “straighten up” their home if they have a Hourly Caregiver or Live-in Carers visiting.
+Some LGBTI Seniors feel they have to “straighten up” their home if they have Caregivers visiting.
 Don’t straighten up for us.
 Daughterly Care Caregivers enjoy people as they are.
 Our role is to support, enable and care for you.
 We want you to be completely yourself.
-We are a helpful guest in your home and you don’t need to change for us.
+We are a helpful guest in your home and you don’t need to change or “straighten up” for us.

-Equally, just because you disclose your LGBTI status during the ACAT Assessment for Government Funded Package which can be worth up to $55,315.75 pa – it’s just a tick on a form and it does not need to be included in your Care Plan.
-If you come from the era where you feel most comfortable not disclosing this then let’s not put it in your Care Plan.
+Equally, just because you disclose your LGBTI status during the ACAT Assessment for Government Funded Package which can be worth up to $58,400.00 pa – it’s just a tick on a form and it does not need to be included in your Care Plan.
+If you come from the era where you feel most comfortable not disclosing your sexual preference then let’s not put it in your Care Plan.
 That way, the Hourly Caregivers or Live in Carers will not know unless you tell them when and if you feel comfortable doing so.
+But equally, we want you to know our Caregivers are beautiful caring souls.
+They all have gay and lesbian friends or family members they love.
+You might enjoy talking to them openly.

 Do not avoid applying for a Government Funded Package for fear that having a Caregiver or Care Worker in your home will be a worrying experience.
 Daughterly Care Caregivers and Carers are the best home care support care workers.
 Remember your Government Funded Home Care Package can help you pay for care at home so you avoid the Nursing Home.
 Why not book a one-on-one session with Robin Bower, our Mosman Aged Care Advice Manager?
 She will explain how a Home Care Package could assist you.
 Email Robin Bower now.